Embird Embroidery Software

 Irregular Parent Object

 As mentioned before, the plants with rotational symmetry and/or mirroring take their shape from just one part of the parent mesh object.
-This part is called source sector and it is always a bottom-left sector of the object.
+This part is called source sector .
 The rest of the plant is rotated or mirrored copies of the source sector.
 This section illustrates how does it work.

 The mesh object on which we are going to demonstrate the symmetry and mirroring is intentionally irregular.
 The Growth Kind is Mirror with 3x Rotational Symmetry.